Jean-Marc Vacheron

-Jean-Marc Vacheron (1731–1805) was a Swiss horologist and a founder of the Vacheron Constantin watch company.
+Jean-Marc Vacheron (1731–1805) was a Genevan horologist and a founder of the Vacheron Constantin watch company.
 He was a close friend of leading Enlightenment philosophers Jean-Jacques Rousseau and Voltaire due to their common interests in philosophy, science and watchmaking.

 Early life

-Jean-Marc Vacheron was born in 1731 in Geneva, Switzerland.
+Jean-Marc Vacheron was born in 1731 in Geneva, Republic of Geneva.
 His father was Jean-Jacques Vacheron.

 Career

 Vacheron opened his watch shop in 1755.

 His timepieces naturally bore the name "Jean-Marc Vacheron".
 At that time he was 24 years old and was one of many cabinotiers-watchmakers who specialized in the production of certain components, selling them to so-called etablisseurs.

-The watchmakers were called cabinotiers in honor of the well-lit cabinets on the top floors of the houses in Geneva's Saint-Gervais neighborhood, where they worked.
+(The watchmakers were called cabinotiers in honor of the well-lit cabinets on the top floors of the houses in Geneva's Saint-Gervais neighborhood, where they worked.)

 Personal life

 Vacheron had five children.
 His sons Louis Andre (born in 1755) and Abraham (born in 1760) followed in his footsteps.